nievergeltlab/Tinnitus/README.md

 # Tinnitus
-Codebase for 2023 Tinnitus GWAS manuscript
+Codebase for 2023 Tinnitus GWAS manuscript (Clifford, Maihofer,..., Nievergelt)

 Most analyses follow a main script that has been commented.
 Read for details.